Eumundi, Queensland: History

 On Thursday 14 June 1900, 17 choice farm blocks were advertised for auction by King and King Auctioneers.
 A map advertising the auction stated that Eumundi Estate was 1/4 mile from Eumundi Station and the Brisbane and Gympie Railway line ran through the property.

 In 1906, at the Land Office in Brisbane, the Queensland Government auctioned 13 town lots in Eumundi, each of which was approximately 2 acre.
 These were located in two groups, one near Etheridge Street and the other near Arundell Street.

+Eumundi Butter Factory was built in 1907, becoming the largest milk collecting building on the Sunshine Coast.
+The dairy mainly produced butter and cream until it was closed in 1953 when milk was moved to Brisbane for processing.
+The building was destroyed by fire on 10 July 2005.

 A town hall was completed in 1908 after a school of arts committee raised the funds.

+The Imperial Hotel was established in 1911 by Ransome Jefferies.
+The hotel was rebuilt in 1927 after being destroyed by fire.
+It was restored and expanded into a hotel-brewery complex in 1986.
+The Comiskey Group purchased the hotel in 2023, with plans for renovations while maintaining its historical character.